Kids and Bear Safety

 We advise carrying bear spray above all other equipment (bear bells are too quiet and do not identify you as human, bear bangers are too aggressive and easily misused).
 We recommend carrying bear spray when you’re travelling and camping in areas where bears live, year-round.

-Bear spray (also known as wildlife spray) is a non-lethal tool that teaches wildlife not to enter our personal space and it could save your life.
-In the rare event of a close encounter where the bear does not leave, deploying wildlife spray sets boundaries, and in exceptionally rare encounters, could save your life.
+Bear spray (also known as wildlife spray) is a non-lethal tool that teaches wildlife (bears, cougars and coyotes) not to enter our personal space.
+In the very rare event of a close encounter where the bear does not leave, deploying bear spray sets boundaries, and in exceptionally rare encounters, could save your life.
 Wildlife spray is only to be deployed if you are in immediate danger and must be used responsibly.

-Wildlife spray should be immediately accessible and not inside your pack.
-Bear spray does have a safety clip and should be stored and transported in a wildlife spray container.
-Invite your families to learn about wildlife spray and teach them that it is not a toy (it cannot be touched).
+When hiking, biking or running in Bear Country bear spray should be kept immediately accessible in a waist or shoulder holster and not inside your pack.
+The canister has a safety clip.
+When travelling by vehicle or at home it should be stored in a bear spray container.
+Invite your families to learn what bear spray is, and teach them that it is not a toy, it cannot be touched by children and must be stored out of their reach.

 How can we make the forest safer for bears?

-To connect with the North Shore Black Bear Society visit https://northshorebears.com/
+To report a bear or other wildlife sighting or attractant to the North Shore Black Bear Society visit www.northshorebears.com/report